cabforum/servercert/docs/BR.md

 The CA SHOULD monitor the OCSP responder for requests for "unused" serial numbers as part of its security response procedures.

+The OCSP responder MAY provide definitive responses about "reserved" certificate serial numbers, as if there was a corresponding Certificate that matches the Precertificate [RFC6962].

 A certificate serial number within an OCSP request is one of the following three options:
   1. "assigned" if a Certificate with that serial number has been issued by the Issuing CA, using any current or previous key associated with that CA subject; or
   2. "reserved" if a Precertificate [RFC6962] with that serial number has been issued by (a) the Issuing CA; or (b) a Precertificate Signing Certificate [RFC6962] associated with the Issuing CA; or